garden-io/garden/docs/module-types/container.md

     # with hot-reloading enabled, or if the provider doesn't support multiple replicas.
     replicas:

-    # List of volumes that should be mounted when deploying the container.
+    # List of volumes that should be mounted when deploying the service.
+    #
+    # Note: If neither `hostPath` nor `module` is specified, an empty ephemeral volume is created and mounted when
+    # deploying the container.
     volumes:
       - # The name of the allocated volume.
         name: